Updated May 4, 2023

 R and SPSS are the two industry-leading technologies for statistical data analysis.
-R is an open-source programming language that is widely used as the preferred option for analytics.
-Whereas SPSS is known as Statistical Package for the social science owned by IBM.
-R is the scripting language and supports limited Graphical User Interface features as compared to IBM SPSS that has built-in features for data quality processing and analysis.
+R is an open-source programming language widely used as the preferred option for analytics.
+Whereas SPSS is known as Statistical Package for social science, owned by IBM.
+R is the scripting language and supports limited Graphical User Interface features compared to IBM SPSS, which has built-in data quality processing and analysis features.
 R has several package support from the community user.
-Whereas SPSS is fully managed by IBM for support and features enhancement.
-R is known for its customization visualization support whereas SPSS is limited with the visualization features.
+Whereas IBM fully manages SPSS for support and features enhancement.
+R is known for its customization visualization support, whereas SPSS is limited to visualization features.

-Below is the top 7 comparison between R vs SPSS
+Below are the top 7 comparisons between R vs SPSS:

-- R is open source free software, where R community is very fast for software update adding new libraries on a regular basis new version of stable R is 3.5.
-IBM SPSS is not free if someone wants to use SPSS software then it has to download the trial version first due to the cost-effectiveness of SPSS, most of the start-ups opt R software.
+- R is open-source, free software, where the R community is fast for software updates adding new libraries regularly new version of stable R is 3.5.
+IBM SPSS is not free.
+If someone wants to use SPSS software, it has to download the trial version first; due to the cost-effectiveness of SPSS, most start-ups opt for R software.

 - R is written in C and Fortran.
-R has stronger object-oriented programming facilities than SPSS whereas SPSS graphical user interface is written using Java language.
+R has stronger object-oriented programming facilities than SPSS, whereas SPSS’s graphical user interface uses Java.
 It is mainly used for interactively and statistical analysis.

-- In statistical analysis decision trees, R does not provide many algorithms and most of the packages of R can only implement Classification and Regression Tree and their interface is not as user-friendly.
+- In statistical analysis decision trees, R does not provide many algorithms, and most of the packages of R can only implement Classification and Regression Trees, and their interface is not as user-friendly.
 On the other hand, Decision trees in IBM SPSS are better than R because R does not offer many tree algorithms.
-For decision trees, SPSS interface is very user-friendly, understandable and easy to use.
+For decision trees, the SPSS interface is very user-friendly, understandable, and easy to use.

-- R has a less interactive analytical tool than SPSS but its editors are available for providing GUI support for programming in R. for learning and practicing hands-on analytics R us best tool as it really helps the analyst to master the various analytics steps and commands.
-Moreover, SPSS interface is more or less similar to excel spreadsheet.
+- R has a less interactive analytical tool than SPSS.
+Still, its editors are available to provide GUI support for programming in R. R is the best tool for learning and practicing hands-on analytics, as it helps the analyst master the various analytics steps and commands.
+Moreover, the SPSS interface is more or less similar to an Excel spreadsheet.

-- R offer much more opportunities to modify and optimize graphs due to a wide range of packages that are available.
+- R offers much more opportunities to modify and optimize graphs due to the wide range of available packages.
 The most widely used package in R is ggplot2 and R shiny.
-Graphs in R are also easily made interactive, which allow users to play with data.
-In SPSS graphs are not that interactive as in R where you can create only basic and simple graphs or charts.
-Data management in both R and SPSS is almost same.
-A major drawback of R is that most of its functions have to load all the data into memory before execution whereas in SPSS provides data management functions such as sorting, aggregation, transposition and for merging of the table.
+Users can easily make graphs interactive in R, which enables them to manipulate data.
+In SPSS, graphs are less interactive than in R, where you can create only basic and simple graphs or charts.
+Data management in both R and SPSS is almost the same.
+A significant drawback of R is that most functions load all the data into memory before execution.
+In contrast, SPSS provides data management functions such as sorting, aggregation, transposition, and merging of the table.